Detroit Metropolitan Airport: Berry Terminal

-The Berry Terminal, named for a former airport commissioner, was designed by Detroit architect Louis G. Redstone, and opened in 1974 as the international terminal at DTW.
+The Berry Terminal, named for the former airport commissioner Michael Berry, was designed by Detroit architect Louis G. Redstone, and opened in 1974 as the international terminal at DTW.
 It was decommissioned on September 17, 2008, and replaced by the Evans Terminal; however, the airport authority voted May 20, 2009, to renovate the terminal to house its offices.
 All international passengers would arrive at this terminal, pass through customs and immigration inspection, and continue on to their connecting flights by bus to adjacent terminals.

 Originally containing six gates (two of which were removed in 2003 to allow for construction of an adjacent Northwest Airlines maintenance hangar), the terminal was later used for scheduled and charter flights.
 There were still several international scheduled flights on low cost carriers to destinations in the Caribbean and other warm-weathered places in the early 2000s (decade), including flights from Champion Air, Ryan International Airlines, and USA3000 Airlines.
 Four charter airlines also used this terminal.

 Following its closure in 2008, the Berry Terminal became a popular space for commercial film and television production.
 Films such as Up in the Air (2009), Machine Gun Preacher (2011), and This Must Be the Place (2011) used the vacant terminal as a set (in addition to shooting in and around the airport's active terminals).
 The Berry Terminal was demolished in 2018.